davidkrisch/vim-config/README.md

 ## Plugin Specific Installation

-### Command-T

-See [this](https://github.com/wincent/Command-T) for a full rundown on Command-T installation.

-Quickly, Command-T requires Vim (with Ruby support), Ruby, and a C compiler.
-To see if you have Ruby support compiled into vim, execute `vim --version` and make sure `+ruby` is listed somewhere.
-If you find `-ruby`, you'll need to install a Vim with Ruby support.

-    cd ~/.vim/bundle/command-t/ruby/command-t
-    ruby extconf.rb
-    make

 ### Powerline

 In iTerm2, set "Report Terminal Type" to "xterm-256color".
 Preferences -> Profiles -> Terminal -> Report Terminal Type